What is a Mortgage Payment Holiday?

 If circumstances change or even continue, there will be further announcements.
 There is no desire to see many mortgage holders negatively affected by the Coronavirus, and this will likely be reflected in any additional measures introduced if required.

 As things stand, at the end of the three-month holiday, the lender will contact the mortgage holder to assess their circumstances.
-Together, both parties will try to agree how to manage payments going forward to make up for the deferred payment.
+Together, both parties will try to agree on how to manage payments going forward to make up for the deferred payment.
 Lenders have a range of options to choose from, including altering monthly payments or extending the mortgage term.

 Is a payment holiday a good idea?